5l1v3r1/babesinspace/README.md

 # babesinspace

-This will be the content of the website [babesinspace.xyz](http://babesinspace.xyz).
-It will say how many female astronauts are currently in space.
+This is the source code of [babesinspace.xyz](http://babesinspace.xyz), a website which shows astronauts in space with a special emphasis on the female ones (estronauts).